Karen Burstein: Career

+Burstein taught in newly integrated Tennessee high schools and protested the Vietnam War.
+She has also worked as a legal services attorney.

 A Democrat, Burstein unsuccessfully ran for Congress on Long Island in 1970 on an antiwar platform.

+Burstein was elected to the New York State Senate in 1972.
+She represented a low-income section of southeast Queens as well as the wealthy Five Towns region of Long Island.
+As a senator, Burstein "helped negotiate major legislation on domestic violence, which has been a continuing concern of hers".
+She is considered to be a progressive.

-She was elected to the New York State Senate in 1972 and was named chairwoman of the New York State Consumer Protection Board in 1980.
+Burstein was named chairwoman of the New York State Consumer Protection Board in 1980.
 In 1983, she was appointed president of the New York State Civil Service Commission.
 In 1987, Burstein was appointed Auditor General of New York City by New York City Mayor Ed Koch.
 New York City Mayor David Dinkins appointed Burstein to a judgeship on the New York City Family Court in 1990.

 Burstein resigned her Family Court judgeship in 1994 to seek the Democratic nomination for New York Attorney General.
 In the primary, she faced Attorney General G. Oliver Koppell, Brooklyn D.A.
 Charles Hynes, and former prosecutor Eliot Spitzer.
 She won the primary and faced former U.S. Attorney Dennis Vacco of Buffalo in the general election.
 A week before the election, Staten Island Borough President Guy Molinari opined that Burstein would not be qualified to serve as Attorney General because she is a lesbian.
 Vacco narrowly defeated Burstein.
 The New York Times called Molinari's remarks "gutter politics."

 Burstein unsuccessfully sought a New York County Surrogate's Court judgeship in 1996.